diego-hartmann/VanillaCalculator/README.md

 # VanillaCalculator [(Open)](https://vanilla-calculator-two.vercel.app/)

-A (really) simple calculator frontend I've made for fun - using pure JavaScript and css animations.
+A (really) simple calculator frontend I've made for fun - using pure JavaScript and CSS animations.

 Cool thing: the calculator interacts with your real laptop keyboard keys at real time.